 Eva May was left alone to raise their children.
-She is seen at right with daughters Mildred and Gladys.
 In 1930, Gladys made her home with her maternal grandparents George W. and May F. Miller in Pittsburgh.
 Following a troubling pattern, as with her mother in law, Eva May survived her husband by almost 50 years.
 She died two days before Christmas 1973, and also is buried at Chartiers Cemetery.

-In August 1941, daughter Mildred Lavata (Harbaugh) Gallagher (1915-2004) provided information that was published several years later in the 1947 book, Harbaugh History (Evansville, IN), authored by Cora Bell and J.L.
+Daughter Mildred Lavata (Harbaugh) Gallagher (1915-2004) was born in 1915.
+In August 1941, she provided information that was published several years later in the 1947 book, Harbaugh History (Evansville, IN), authored by Cora Bell and J.L.
 Cooprider.
 Mildred married Robert Gallagher (1913-1974) and had four children -- Robert Gallagher, Grace Elizabeth Smith, Thomas Francis Gallagher and Herbert Patrick Gallagher.
 Mildred owned and operated her own beauty shop," said the Pittsburgh Post-Gazette.
 She died in Imperial, Allegheny County, at the age of 88 on Jan.
 31, 2004.
 At her death, she had 15 grandchildren, 20 great-grandchildren and six great-great grandchildren.

-Daughter Gladys Irene Harbaugh (1916-1996) married Wilbert Utz and lived in Tampa, Hillsborough County, FL.
+Daughter Gladys Irene Harbaugh (1916-1996) was born in 1916.
+She married Wilbert Utz and lived in Tampa, Hillsborough County, FL.
 They had three children -- Nancy Utz, Wilbert Utz and George Utz.

 The fate of son Ralph Willard Harbaugh is unknown.